araj7/Home-Credit-Default-Risk/README.md

 clustering models like **K-means and logistic regression analysis**, and classification models such as **decision trees, Naïve Bayes Gaussian NB and Logistic Regression** to classify the population in no risk categories and at risk categories considering data of each individual such as low credit score, family income as variables of the model, credit card balance, previous applications.
-I also used **H2O Generalized Linear Estimator** for achieving the best accuracy for the last model
+I also used **H2O Generalized Linear Estimator** for achieving the best accuracy for the last model.